 Internet Protocol (IP) has revolutionized networking for the enterprise.
 Whether it is data or multimedia (voice/video), IP networking offers benefits that legacy systems cannot match.
+According to Transparency Market Research, the SIP market will be valued near $35.5B by 2030.

 Any SIP-enabled device – IP phones, computers, laptops, smartphones etc. – can be used for making calls.
 It is very easy to scale up: additional licenses and a bandwidth upgrade are all that may be required for increasing the number of concurrent SIP calls.